A Guide to Personal Finance for Teens

 If you have a paid job, you may have a few questions about what to do with all that money coming in, like where (and how) to deposit it so you can save or spend it.

-- Your bank may offer a student account that your parents or guardians can open in your name as a join account.
+- Joint Accounts: Your bank may offer a student account that your parents or guardians can open in your name as a joint account.
 With a joint account, both you and your parent have access to the funds, as well as the details on how that money is spent.
-(Parents: Depending on the options your bank offers, you may even be able to set up text or email alerts to monitor the balance and spending on your teen’s account.
-Sorry, teens!)
+(Parents: Depending on the options your bank offers, you may even be able to set up text or email alerts to monitor the balance and spending on your teen’s account.)

-Tip: Parents, sit down with your teen and discuss how their new account will work, whether it is a custodial or joint account.
+Tip: Parents, sit down with your teen and discuss how their new account will work, whether it’s a custodial or joint account.

 Parents: Tips to help teens budget